PassHub for Business

 // Group names, which allows to access PassHub and provides admin rights

-// cerdentials used by Passhub itself when cheking user membership to the above group
+// credentials used by Passhub itself when cheking user membership to the above group

 'bind_dn' => "azureldap@yourcompany.com",